pvlib/pvlib-python/docs/sphinx/source/reference/transformer.rst

 Transformer losses
 ==================

-Methods for calculate losses in transformer equipment
+Methods to account for losses in transformers

 .. autosummary::
    :toctree: generated/